meilisearch/meilisearch/README.md

 You [can track updates](#to_do_updates) with the provided update id's .

 ### Search
-Now that our movie dataset has been indexed, you can try out the search engine with, for example, `botman` as a query.
+Now that the movie dataset is indexed, you can try out the search engine with, for example, `botman` as a query.
 ```bash
 curl 'http://127.0.0.1:8080/indexes/myindex/search?q=botman'
 ```